curityio/kong-dev-portal-user-provisioner/README.md

 ![Configure Action](etc/kong-dev-portal-action.png?raw=true "Configure Action")

 ## How does it work?
 The plugin needs to pass two attributes in order to successfully register a user in the Kong Dev Portal, the users full name and the email address.
-The payload that the plugin sends to register the user loosk like this:
+The payload that the plugin sends to register the user looks like this:

 ```json
 {